How To Get From Hanoi To Hoi An (& Vice Versa)

 To enjoy this unique experience, you need to spend at least three to four days on the road.
 If you are paying a short visit to Vietnam, you might need to consider another travel option.

 If you are taking your time travelling through almost half of the country, then there are a few stops we suggest you take a look at, that will have you picking your jaw up off the floor.
 Begin with Van Long Nature Reserve in Ninh Binh, the most bio-diversified wetland natural reservation area in Vietnam, an absolute must-see.
 Continue with Phong Nha-Ke Bang National Park, a protected area in north-central Vietnam known for its ancient limestone karsts and a vast network of caves.
 It includes the huge Son Doong cave and Phong Nha cave, which is big enough for boats.

 When you reach Hue, be sure to make a stop at its Imperial City, an old citadel housing the emperor’s residence, temples, palaces, and main government buildings.
+You can also make a detour to Ho Thuy Tien, the abandoned waterpark pictured below.
 Right before you reach Da Nang, the Hai Van Pass is going to convince you to pull over multiple times to enjoy the view.
 You can read our complete guide to the Hai Van Pass here.